You are currently viewing How to Enjoy Ireland’s Tourist Attractions Without Wasting Time or Money

 Even if you have a Heritage Card, you still need to pre-book since tickets are timed.

-If you want to see Ireland’s sacred site Newgrange, you’ll also need to book your tickets in advance.
+If you want to see Ireland’s sacred site Newgrange (otherwise known as Brú na Bóinne), you’ll also need to book your tickets in advance.

-The tickets include entrance to the exhibitions at Knowth (a nearby archaeological site and part of the complex), to the Brú na Bóinne Visitor Centre as well as a guided tour of the chamber at Newgrange.
+There are different types of tickets available for the attraction, including guided tours of the chamber at Newgrange, access to Knowth (a nearby archaeological site and part of the complex), and tickets that allow you to explore the Brú na Bóinne Visitor Centre only.

 Regular admission tickets to the Guinness Storehouse in Dublin will entitle you to a self-guided tour (no guided tours are offered by Guinness).